BRO3886/gtasks/docs/content/docs/task commands/index.md

 ---
-title: 'Task commands'
+title: "Task commands"
 draft: false
 weight: 4
 summary: View, create, and delete tasks in a tasklist
 ---

 ## Help command

-* to view inline help for all the commands
+- to view inline help for all the commands

 ```
 ❯ gtasks tasks help

         View, create, list and delete tasks in a tasklist
         for the currently signed in account.
         Usage:
         [WITH LIST FLAG]
         gtasks tasks -l "<task-list name>" view|add|rm|done

         [WITHOUT LIST FLAG]